Privacy Policy

 11. HOW YOU CAN ACCESS OR CORRECT YOUR PERSONAL INFORMATION

-We will review your request as soon as reasonably practicable to comply with our legal obligations.
+We will review your request as soon as reasonably practicable.
 If we are unable to give you access to the information you have requested, we will give you reasons for this decision when we respond to your request.

 12. RETENTION